osrf/gazebo_design/undo/undo.md

       /// \brief Set the world state to the one just before the user command.
       public: virtual void Undo()
       {
-        // Record / override the current state for redo this->endState = this->world->Keyframe();
+        // Record / override the state for redo this->endState = this->world->Keyframe();

         // Set the world state